emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has watch list + continue watching, and you can login to sync across devices. ✔️
 1. Site has collections and decent sorting, but is otherwise lacking content discoverability. 🟡
 1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌
 1. Site does not have watch parties. ❌

-***
-## RedFlix
-### Score 11/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does have episode auto-next on some servers. 🟡
-1. Sites UI is good, feels modern. ✔️
-1. The site has watch lists, but they can be synced across devices. ✔️
-1. Site has decent sorting, but is otherwise lacking content discoverability and sorting. 🟡
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌